 The Golden Ratio

-The Golden Ratio, usually written as φ (phi), is one of the more intriguing numbers in mathematics.
+The golden ratio, usually written as φ (phi), is one of the more intriguing numbers in mathematics.
 It appears in geometry, number sequences, and a variety of natural patterns.

-What is Phi?
+What is phi?

-Phi is a ratio defined by the relationship
+Phi is defined by the relationship

-$\varphi = \frac{1 + \sqrt{5}}{2}$
+$$\varphi = \frac{1 + \sqrt{5}}{2}$$

 Its approximate value is 1.618033...

-$\varphi^2 = \varphi + 1$
+$$\varphi^2 = \varphi + 1$$

 and

-$\varphi - 1 = \frac{1}{\varphi}$
+$$\varphi - 1 = \frac{1}{\varphi}$$

-- Connect two of its corners as shown below
+Draw a regular pentagon and connect two of its non-adjacent corners as shown below.

-The ratio of lengths AB:BC in this construction is φ.
+The ratio of lengths AB to BC in this construction is φ.

 Additional constructions based on φ reveal many repeating relationships between angles and line segments.

 These geometric connections help explain why the golden ratio appears in structures built from pentagons and star polygons.
+The relationships are not approximate.
+They are exact, and they follow directly from the equation φ² = φ + 1.

-$x^2 = x + 1$
+$$x^2 = x + 1$$

 For example, dividing the interval into five equal parts gives